-HDF Product Designer is still in the early stage of the development.
-Below listed are the current known issues users should be aware of:
+HDF Product Designer is still being actively developed.
+Below is a list of currently known issues to be aware of:

-- Nested compound dataset is not supported. - Exporting designs with array datatype compound fields is not yet supported by all code generators. - Unsupported menu items are disabled.
-They are placeholders for future releases. - Don't choose both CF and NUG for conventions when creating new designs.
+- Nested compound datatype is not supported. - Exporting designs with an array datatype compound field is not yet supported by all source code generators. - Unsupported menu items are disabled.
+They are placeholders for future releases. - Choose both CF and NUG for conventions when creating new designs is not supported.
 Choose either one. - Convention support works for new designs only.
-Changing design's convention later is not supported. - Support of the HDF-EOS convention is still in very early stages of development.
-It will not yield valid HDF-EOS5 template files because currently it is not possible to assign values to datasets.
-Specifically, it is not possible to store ODL string into the StructMetadata dataset which is essential for HDF-EOS5 library to access the file. - Export as works only for the current working (HEAD) version. - The size of design/dataset/attribute/group name is limited to 255 characters long. - The / character is not allowed in names and will be replaced with character. - The size of attribute's value cannot exceed 1GB. - HPD uses user sessions that expire one day after the login time. - HPD Server may be in hibernation state if not used for a while.
-Users may experience longer response time while the server is waking up. - HPD Server has 30 seconds limit to create an HDF5 template file and push it to HPD Online that provides validation service.
-If validation fails, it could be due to the Server's timeout during HDF5 file generation. - Generating HDF5 template files for designs with large (> 64 kB) attributes may fail with an error: Unable to create attribute (object header message is too large). - New dataset creation, by default, will set dataset's chunking size to be the same as its dimension sizes with gzip level 6 compression.
-This behavior applies to all importers except for HDF5/JSON.
-If HDF5/JSON doesn't specify dataset's creation property, the HDF5/JSON importer will apply the same chunking and filtering settings automatically.
+Changing design's convention later is not supported. - Support for the HDF-EOS convention is still in very early stages of development.
+It will not yield valid HDF-EOS5 template files because it is not possible to assign values to datasets.
+Specifically, it is not possible to store ODL string into the StructMetadata dataset which is essential for HDF-EOS5 library to access the file. - Export as works only for the current working version (label: HEAD). - Design/dataset/attribute/group names cannot be longer than 255 characters. - The / character is not allowed in object names and will be replaced with the character. - The size of attribute's value cannot exceed one gigabyte. - The system utilizes user sessions that expire one day after the login time.
+The best practice is to log out (quit) the application daily. - There is a 30-second timeout limit for all operations.
+Typically long executing operations, like template file validation, may fail due to this timeout. - Generating HDF5 template files for designs with large (> 64 kB) attributes may fail with an error: Unable to create attribute (object header message is too large).